 1. Find motivation

 Without the desire to do something, it is challenging to develop a new habit.
-Consider the reasons for the importance of meal planning.
+Consider the reasons for the importance of meal prep plans for remote workers.

 What would your daily routine entail if you weren’t rushing to prepare meals at the last minute?